Runsheng/LR_toolkit/aim_and_scope.md

     - gff file and summary of the fixed region
         - The gff should include the newly added region
         - the intersection between the added sequence and raw gff file need to be generated
         - maybe a chain file could be useful

+###The flow for the pipeline is:

+- Summary_N, get all the Nsite, store as a file, pass to cons